 Ian Padrón was born on March 14, 1976, in Havana.

 Director and screenwriter.
 Son of Juan Padrón, known especially for the animated series Elpidio Valdés.
-Graduated from the Faculty of Film, Radio, and Television at the Higher Institute of Art (ISA).
+Graduated from the Film, Radio, and Television Faculty at the Instituto Superior de Arte (ISA).

-He began collaborating by writing scripts for Zunzún and the Filminutos of ICAIC.
-He worked on the making of Arturo Sotto's film Amor vertical (1997).
+He began by collaborating on scripts for Zunzún and the Filminutos of ICAIC.
+He produced the making-of for the film by Arturo Sotto, Amor vertical (1997).

 He has produced numerous documentaries: Luis Carbonell: después de tanto tiempo (2001), Eso que anda (about Juan Formell and Los Van Van) (2009), and the most well-known of all, Fuera de Liga (2003), about baseball, Cuba's national sport.

-Starting in 2010, he was the host of the radio program “De mañana” on Radio Taíno.
+Since 2010, he has been the presenter of the radio program "De mañana" on Radio Taíno.

 Since February 2015, he has been residing in the United States.